|

 A

-s of the 7th of April, the Global Volcanism Network (GVN) has reported and confirmed to INTLVRC that seismicity from Kerinci increased during 17-24 March.
-On 24 March, an ash-and-gas plume rose to an altitude of 4.3 (14,100 ft) a.s.l.
+s of the 15th of May, the Global Volcanism Network (GVN) has reported and confirmed to INTLVRC that seismic and surface activity from Kerinci increased during 10-11 May.
+White plumes rose to altitudes of 4.3-4.5 km (14,100-14,800 ft) a.s.l. and drifted E. On 11 May, a gray plume was possibly spotted.
 The Alert Status remained at 2 (on a scale of 1-4).
 Residents and visitors were advised not to enter an area within 1 km of the summit.

 T